gera2ld/img-cropper/README.md

   * ratio: *Optional* The `width / height` ratio, default as `1`.

-  * onClip: *Optional* Function called with a canvas when cropped image is updated.
+  * onCrop: *Optional* Function called with a canvas when cropped image is updated.

-  * debounce: *Optional* A number to debounce the `onClip` call.
+  * debounce: *Optional* A number of time in milliseconds to debounce the `onCrop` call.